 Philip Lasser (b.
 1963)

-Composer of poetic and lyrical music, Philip Lasser has crafted a unique soundworld blending the subtle colors of French Impressionist sonorities with the crisp, direct sounds and rhythms of America’s jaunty musical palette.
+Composer Philip Lasser’s music is a unique sound world that blends the subtle colors of French Impressionist sonorities with the crisp, direct sounds and rhythms of America’s musical palette.
+Standing apart from modernist trends and experiments, Lasser has devoted himself to the refinement of personal expression through economy of gesture and colorful harmony.

 “I seek content over form, expression over style.”